BEWARE! You will inevitably be spoiled if you read ahead. Late-Arrival Spoiler also very much applies.

 - The Drifter: Just goes through lives as he pleases, taking on new lives as he feels necessary (or just wishes to).

-- Even Evil Has Standards: Maugen might be a douche, but the implications of what Count Zykle of the Valmese Empire does to the children he holds captive... make him look visibly sickened.
+- Even Evil Has Standards: Maugen might be an a-hole who terrorised villagers and slandered a good man's name in the process, but the implications of what Count Zytle of the Valmese Empire does to the children he holds captive... make him look visibly sickened.

 - I Have Many Names: Ruger being one of them - some eight in total, from what he says.